When it comes to dog grooming, the right equipment is no game. Quality is in our philosophy and integral to our Surbiton salon.

 It’s all behind the scenes, as the customer won’t always see the investment in equipment directly.
 I see it, as I sharpen their scissors, which are all top-quality tools.
 It’s the investment in the sharpening of the tools each month that sets top groomers apart.

 Doggy Styling’s philosophy is always to buy the highest quality scissors available, and then they invest heavily in maintaining that equipment once a month.
+That means a customer can expect both efficiency and comfort to their dog when they book an appointment.

 I have the same philosophy in my business, to only use the most expensive and the best machines to sharpen blades.